Sindhi language: Personal pronouns

 Like other Indo-Aryan languages, Sindhi has first and second-person personal pronouns as well as several types of third-person proximal and distal demonstratives.
-These decline in the nominative and oblique cases.
+These declines in the nominative and oblique cases.
 The genitive is a special form for the first and second-person singular, but formed as usual with the oblique and case marker جو jo for the rest.
 The personal pronouns are listed to the right.

 The third-person pronouns are listed below.
 Besides the unmarked demonstratives, there are also "specific" and "present" demonstratives.
 In the nominative singular, the demonstratives are marked for gender.
 Some other pronouns which decline identically to ko "someone" are har-ko "everyone", sabh-ko "all of them", je-ko "whoever" (relative), and te-ko "that one" (correlative).